Skip to main content

 When a new request requires approval, Port will send a notification via email to users that have the permissions to approve it, or it will send a notification to a configured url via a web request.

-It is also possible to configure a webhook URL which the approval notification will be sent to.
+You can configure a webhook URL which the approval notification will be sent to, using the following configuration:

 {